dawid3201/PlanMe/README.md

 **Prerequisites**

-* Java 20 installed on your device
+* Java 20 installed on your device or at least Java 11
 * A modern web browser

 **Dependencies used**